KaanSezen1923/Wikipedia-Search/README.md

-Clone the repository:
+1.Clone the repository:

 git clone https://github.com/KaanSezen1923/Wikipedia-Search.git
 cd wikipedia-search-app

-Create and activate a virtual environment (optional):
+2.Create and activate a virtual environment (optional):

 python -m venv venv
 source venv/bin/activate  # On Windows, use venv\Scripts\activate

-Install the required dependencies:
+3.Install the required dependencies:

 pip install -r requirements.txt

 Usage

-Run the Streamlit application:
+1.Run the Streamlit application:

 streamlit run app.py

-Open your browser and go to the provided URL (usually http://localhost:8501).
+2.Open your browser and go to the provided URL (usually http://localhost:8501).

 Enter a query in the text box and press Enter.
 The application will: